Watertown blanks Canton in Cyclone Booster Club girls soccer tournament

 Ryan O’Donnell and Owen Hollister also scored for Northeastern Clinton.

-Tanner Spear scored four minutes into overtime to lead the Indians past Malone (1-1) in a nonleague game in Peru.
+Tanner Spear scored four minutes into overtime to lead the Indians past Malone (1-1) in a nonleague game at Peru.

 Michael McBride made six saves for the shutout.